-One characteristic of groups that could be utilized to address these problems is the social-cohesion or the closeness of the group's members.
-This is directly linked to the interpersonal relationships between group members.
-For example, a group of friends or family has higher cohesion than a group of strangers [10], [11].
-Cohesion is inversely related to the permeability of the group in social settings, i.e. whether another individual can cut through the group while walking [12].
-Many theories have been proposed in psychology and sociology to identify the human behaviors or features that are good indicators of group cohesion.
-Such features include proximity between group members [13], walking speed [14], group size [12], environmental context [15], etc. Estimating cohesion could help a robot plan a better or more socially compliant trajectory based on the context.
-For example, in dense crowds (i.e. pedestrian density $\geq 1 \text{ person}/m^2$), the robot could navigate around a group that has high cohesion or the robot could move between members of a group that has low cohesion, similar to how humans navigate in crowded scenarios.
+to a group of strangers [9], [10], and inversely related to the permeability of the group in social settings, i.e. whether another individual can cut through the group while walking [11].
+Many theories have been proposed in psychology and sociology to identify the human behaviors or features that are regarded as good indicators of group cohesion.
+Such features include proximity between group members [12], walking speed [13], group size [11], context or environment [14], etc. Estimating cohesion could help a robot plan a better or socially compliant trajectory based on the context.
+For example, in dense crowds (i.e. pedestrian density is more than 1 person/ $m^2$ ), the robot could navigate around a group that has high cohesion.
+Or the robot could move between members of a group that has low cohesion, similar to how humans navigate in crowded scenarios.